Ethavanol/epistemic-reasoner/README.md

 ## Prerequisites
 Node Version: 16 (Current, found here: https://nodejs.org/en/download/current/).

+This API will call another Service written in Python and using the TouIST command line tool.
-The TouIST Service and the TouIST tool.
+The TouIST Service and the TouIST tool need to be installed.
 For this, refer to here :

 ## Setting up the application
 ### 1. Clone the repository